FatLardXr41/mismis-fixed./README.md

 # hi mfed
 - why are you watching this..💀

-# dont ask me for fixes, please.
+# dont ask me for crash fixes, please.
 - I'm probably not gonna fix the crashes (idk why it does crash.), plus im in linux so im probably never gonna touch this anyway.